Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Introduction

-\textbf{Note:} To describe the content on TRP and TD, we include examples of misogynistic and racist content that may offend our readers.
-We believe these samples help explain Reddit's response and ground our research.
 The following is a typical comment on TRP: \begin{quote} \emph{``I believe you are mistaking the message.
 It's not about the angry 2nd stage TRPers screetching about all women being whores.
 It's about ignoring these girls' feigned innocence because it's a fucking lie.
 Better to believe they are whores and not treat them like a fuckin princess.
 That way they get to earn their place by your side (alongside the other six in your harem).''} \end{quote}

 TD hosts a wide variety of offensive content but is especially known for its racist and Islamophobic posts.
 A sample TD comment follows: \begin{quote} \emph{``No beards here.
 Just happy to see liberals triggered.
-I smile when they cry about gun control and how much they hate trump.
+I smile when they cry about gun control and how much they hate Trump.
 Pass laws just to get them foaming at the mouth.
 Enjoy niggerfaggot''} \end{quote}

-On September 28, 2018, Reddit decided to \textit{quarantine} TRP; similarly, Reddit decided to quarantine TD on June 26, 2019. \footnote{Note: The authors of this paper are not Reddit employees, and this research was not financially supported or endorsed by Reddit.} That is, Reddit introduced \emph{design friction} into its interface when users tried to access either subreddit.
+On September 28, 2018, Reddit announced the quarantine function and on the same day, it \textit{quarantined} TRP; similarly, Reddit decided to quarantine TD on June 26, 2019.\footnote{Note: The authors of this paper are not Reddit employees, and this research was not financially supported or endorsed by Reddit.} That is, Reddit introduced \emph{design friction} into its interface when users tried to access either subreddit.
 The design changes to TRP are shown in Figure~\ref{fig:quarantine-illustration}.
 When Reddit quarantines a subreddit, visitors to it are shown a splash page that requires them to explicitly opt-in to viewing its content.
 Additionally, the quarantined subreddit and its posts stop appearing in Reddit's indexing and search results. {TD was subsequently banned by Reddit on June 29, 2020.
 Our study was conducted prior to this shutdown, when the subreddit was still under quarantine and active for participation. }

 In addition to being by far two of the largest subreddits to be quarantined, these communities are also important to study because of the out-sized influence they exerted on Reddit and beyond. r/The\_Donald was the largest community for discussing the candidacy and later the presidency of Donald Trump.
 Digital outreach, particularly on social media like Reddit, was a particularly important part of the Trump election strategy.
 On the other hand, online groups like r/TheRedPill play an important role in radicalizing disenfranchised men and producing ideological echo chambers that promote violent rhetoric.
 Recently, media sources have highlighted the connections between extreme MRAs and mass killings in the U.S. and Canada \cite{hudson_2018,langaas2019have,quinlan_2019}.
 Therefore, it is vital to study how community-wide moderation interventions affect the activities of these communities.